zpelgrims/lentil/www/readme.md

 	- [x] Filter based on company: provide checkboxes for the companies that you want to display
 	- [x] Year: from min to max
 	- [x] Focal length: from min to max
+	- [x] Allow for multiple filter queries at once

 - [x] Payment model